CodeSpaceHQ/MENGEL/README.md

 Software Engineering 2 class kaggle competition repo.
 We'll also be building a bit of a framework to help make doing these easier in the future.

+## Overview

+### Purpose
+To aid developers using machine learning algorithms in finding the best algorithms and optimal configurations for their specific situation.
+This is accomplished by recording as much information on a certain model as the developer wants, and then analyzing all the data to find which algorithms work best on a dataset and with what settings to they work best.

+### Features
+- Automatically applies several of a number of machine learning algorithms against the input data based on the settings it is given
+- Has a large number of tests that make sure algorithms included still run and haven't become outdated
+- Can be put in validation or application mode (train/test mode)
+- Record results from a machine learning algorithm test
+- Saves results in a Firebase Database
+- (Coming Soon) View results in a WebUI
+- (Coming Soon) Analyze data from results in the WebUI

+### Terminology

+#### Test
+Unless otherwise stated, when we say test we mean a way of determining if an algorithm works.
+(As opposed to testing of the actual code, etc..)

+#### Test Data
+Test data is data that is unlabeled, in other words it does not have a column or label which represents the target that a model is trying to predict.
+So if a model predicts housing prices, "test data" will not have the housing prices listed.

+#### Train Data
+Training data on the other hand does have the target column, because the model has to use that column to be trained.

+#### Result Record

+All the information about the test including hyper-parameters of the model used, information on the test data, results of test, etc.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.